informidas/vba-toolbox/README.md

 >
 > End Sub

+In between the *Sub* and the *End Sub* lines, we write the vba statements to be executed.

+#### **Function**
+A Function is similar to a subroutine in structure.
+Typically a function is used when we would like to return a value as the direct output of the program, which can then be used by another subroutine or function.
+The format for declaring a Function is:

+>
+> Function *Name-of-Function*() as *return type*
+>
+> End Function

-In between the Sub and the End Sub lines, we write the vba statemenst to be executed.
+In between the *Function* and the *End Function* lines, we write the vba statemenst to be executed.

+ Here, *return type* means the type returned by the Function.
+Let's look at a concrete example: <br>
+  Lets say we wanted

 ### Best Practices

 #### Naming Variables and Objects